zt-iot/rabbit/README.md

 # Rabbit

 **This branch is a little outdated.
-Please see the injective-facts branch that is currently being developped.**
+Please see the `family` branch that is currently being developped.**

 An implementation of a to-Tamarin translator for the Rabbit programming language for verified IoT systems.